-In NYC you can find some of the most beautiful dishes in the world, but equally sexy are the gorgeous spaces that house all those pretty plates (and pretty people).
+In NYC you can find some of the most beautiful dishes in the world, but equally sexy are the gorgeous spaces that house all those pretty plates.
 Here are some of the sexiest spots to see and be seen, including a few new hot restaurants from DUMBO to Chinatown.

 In addition to stunning waterfront views of the Brooklyn Bridge and the Manhattan skyline, this DUMBO outpost of the global chain has a sexy interior vibe as well.
 Exposed-brick walls, crystal chandeliers, wispy white curtains and royal-blue velvet chairs set the mood for the luscious Italian-inspired menu that's heavy on pastas, pizza and aperitivo snacks.